CALHCI/SURP24-VERO/README.md

 - Server is the websocket server which recieves x and y coordinates from the VR headset and translates them into 3d space for the cobot arm.

-### VR WS Project
+### VR MQTT Project
-- A unity script which uses XR to display a canvas which sends the translated coordinate out via websockets (WIP)
+- A unity project which tracks user hands and streams them to an MQTT broker which can be accessed by the Java Control Panel app

 ## To Do List